andreas-bauer/scout-plugin-demo/README.md

 In the **current** state, more detailed information about issues and visible actions are presented.
 Next to the issue counter is also a dot indicator.
 Additionally a list of all the reported text for each issue is presented.
 Next you can see a counter of all visible actions and also the status and type of every action.

+The crawling of information to be presented is done during a change in the state and then read inside the paint UI hook method.
+This ensures that more costly operations are only done if the state is really changed and not because of a mouse movement triggers a repaint.
+Observe the *Paint Counter* to get a feeling of how often the UI is repainted.

 ![Screenshots with issues in state](./images/screenshot1.png)
 ![Screenshots without any issues in state](./images/screenshot2.png)